The New Digital Planetarium projects and produces its own shows, thanks to the high end technology systems that it uses

 The audience is given the illusion that they enter a space and time machine that takes them on fascinating journeys within the Milky Way and beyond, across our 100 billion galaxy Universe.

-All digital productions are done using the six-channel Barco F90 projection system.
+All digital productions are projected on the dome using the six-channel Barco F90 projection system.
 The F90 is the third generation of digital projectors that have been installed in the Planetarium.
 They are laser-phosphorus projectors – a new technology that significantly improves the quality of the image.

 All projection systems are fully guided by the Spice Automation Suite, which is able to control all pre-programmed elements of a show and regulate all systems through a central computer.